-P0259 SeraQ Murex is intended to be used on an open platform (96 wells ELISA) in diagnostic and blood screening laboratories as an external run control in combination with the Murex assays for the detection of hepatitis B surface antigen (HBsAg), antibodies to hepatitis C virus (anti-HCV) and antibodies to human immunodeficiency virus types 1 and 2 (anti-HIV-1/2) (see Table 1).
-P0259 SeraQ Murex is a multi-marker mixture of inactivated HBsAg, anti-HCV and anti-HIV-1 standards in defibrinated plasma giving a low reactive result in the Murex Assays.
+P0309 SeraQ BIO-RAD is intended to be used on the EVOLIS microplate platform in diagnostic and blood screening laboratories as an external run control in combination with the assays for the detection of hepatitis B surface antigen (HBsAg), antibodies to hepatitis C virus (anti-HCV) and antibodies to human immunodeficiency virus types 1 and 2 (anti-HIV-1/2) (see Table 1).
+P0309 SeraQ BIO-RAD is a multi-marker mixture of inactivated HBsAg, anti-HCV and anti-HIV-1 standards in defibrinated plasma giving a low reactive result in BIO-RAD® Assays.
 The run control is intended for testing in consecutive runs of the immunoassays over time by trained laboratory workers.
-By comparison of the sample to cut off (S/CO) values for the three markers found on P0259 SeraQ Murex one can monitor whether the analytical sensitivity of test runs is consistent.
-The run control should not be used to replace internal controls or calibrators in the test kits.
-The test result on the run control should not be used to reject the run or delay the release of the test results on donor or patient samples.
+By comparison of the sample to cut off (S/CO) values for the three markers found on P0309 SeraQ BIO-RAD one can monitor whether the analytical sensitivity of test runs is consistent.
+The test result on the run control should not be used to reject the run or delay the release of test results on donor or patient samples.
+This product is used for performance evaluation only.

-Table 1 Test kits covered by this run control
+Table 1.
+Test kits covered by this run control